 "The administration tools take advantage of machine learning and make recommendations to the admins, and that makes the administration easier," says a Chief Information Officer at a computer software company.
 He also comments that “Overall, we've benefited from the dedupe, compression, and replication, the advanced technology, of this frame.
 It's all better than what we had in the previous generation of XtremIO appliances, and above what we were getting in the Dell EMC Unitys.”

-Dell PowerStore is ranked 1st in All-Flash Storage with 25 reviews while Dell XtremIO is ranked 20th in All-Flash Storage with 6 reviews.
-Dell PowerStore is rated 8.6, while Dell XtremIO is rated 7.0.
+Dell PowerStore is ranked 1st in All-Flash Storage with 35 reviews while Dell XtremIO is ranked 22nd in All-Flash Storage with 7 reviews.
+Dell PowerStore is rated 8.4, while Dell XtremIO is rated 7.2.
 The top reviewer of Dell PowerStore writes "Saves us power and floor space, and we can quickly assign new data stores for our developers' VMs".
 On the other hand, the top reviewer of Dell XtremIO writes "Useful data protection group, effective compression, and stable".
-Dell PowerStore is most compared with Dell Unity XT, Pure Storage FlashArray, IBM FlashSystem, Dell PowerMax NVMe and HPE 3PAR StoreServ, whereas Dell XtremIO is most compared with Dell PowerMax NVMe, Pure Storage FlashArray, Dell Unity XT, INFINIDAT InfiniBox and VMware vSAN.
+Dell PowerStore is most compared with Dell Unity XT, IBM FlashSystem, Dell PowerMax NVMe, NetApp AFF and Hitachi Virtual Storage Platform, whereas Dell XtremIO is most compared with Dell PowerMax NVMe, Dell Unity XT, NetApp AFF, INFINIDAT InfiniBox and VMware vSAN.
 See our Dell PowerStore vs. Dell XtremIO report.

 See our list of best All-Flash Storage vendors.